arvind632/NodeJs-Question-Answer/README.md

 A memory leak in Node.js happens when your application keeps using memory but never releases it.
 Memory leak can slows down the server and crashes the app.

+A memory leak happens when objects are no longer needed but are still referenced, so the garbage collector cannot free them.
+Over time, memory usage keeps increasing and the app slows or crashes.

+## One-Line Memory Trick
+If memory grows after traffic stops, you have a leak.

 ### Why Memory Leaks Happen in Node.js
 Global Variables